How To Make Your Coloring Pages Look Better ( Make Them Look Realistic)

 Adding White Spots

-Another great way to enhance your coloring page you can add white highlights with a white gel pen.
-This is great for creating dimension and interest to your coloring page.
+Another great way to enhance your coloring page is to add white highlights with a white gel pen.
+This is great for creating dimension and interest in your coloring page.
 When creating highlights keep in mind where the light source is coming from to make the look realistic.
-You can also use this white gel pen to add texture on top of what you have already colored, like use the gel pens to give characters shirt a checkered overlay or give a strawberry a shine where the light hits it.
+You can also use this white gel pen to add texture on top of what you have already colored like use the gel pens to give character shirts a checkered overlay or give a strawberry a shine where the light hits it.
 These small details will bring your coloring page to life.

 Planning a Color Palette

 When choosing your colors you may want to keep blending in mind too.
-If you decide to blend two colors together, colors which are similar will make for more gradual color transitions.
-On the other hand if you want a more dramatic transition, choose colors hues which make a larger jump in hue.
-You can also blend two totally different colors together, like blue and red.
-Just color them dark by pressing hard at two spots on the paper where you want your colors to begin and the closer they get to merging color lighter.
+If you decide to blend two colors, similar colors will make for more gradual color transitions.
+On the other hand, if you want a more dramatic transition, choose colors and hues that make a larger jump in hue.
+You can also blend two different colors, like blue and red.
+Just color them dark by pressing hard at two spots on the paper where you want your colors to begin and the closer they get to merging colors lighter.

-Use this hobby to meditate, consider your day and clear your mind through focus.
+Use this hobby to meditate, consider your day, and clear your mind through focus.
 Use nature for inspiration and jump right into a fun coloring book.
-From there skill will come, you will find yourself relaxing while coloring and producing stunning coloring pages.
-Pages which you will want to hang up and keep around, or maybe as a gift.
+From there skill will come, and you will find yourself relaxing while coloring and producing stunning coloring pages.
+Pages that you will want to hang up and keep around, or maybe as a gift.

 Learn more blending tips HERE!

-Learn more with my free adult coloring eBook and by signing up for my email newsletter HERE!
+Learn more with my free adult coloring eBook and sign up for my email newsletter HERE!

 Shawn C